Zasim1074/Online-Code-Editor/README.md

-# Project Synopsis: Online Code Editor
+# Project Judge - An Online Code Editor

 ## Project Overview
 This document outlines the development of an Online Code Editor web application built using React and Vite.
 The platform aims to provide developers with a browser-based coding environment that offers real-time code execution, syntax highlighting, and collaborative features.